dylandoamaral/ggmail/README.md

 ### Why not use imbox instead ?

-https://github.com/martinrusev/imbox less high level than ggmail.
+https://github.com/martinrusev/imbox is less high level than ggmail.
 I wanted something even more human that imbox.

 ### Why not use gmail instead ?